A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Inductive Characterization of Strong Normalization

 \section{Inductive Characterization of Strong Normalization}

-In this section we give an inductive characterization of strong normalisation (ISN) for $\dbcalc$ and prove it correct.
-This characterization will be useful to show completeness of the type system that we are going to present in Sec.~\ref{s:types}, as well as to compare strong normalization of $\dbcalc$ to the ones of $\Lterms[\beta,\perml]$ and $\ljcalc$.
+In this section we give an inductive characterization of strong normalization (ISN) for $\djncalc$, written $\isn \dbeta$, and prove it correct.
+This characterization will be useful to show completeness of the type system that we are going to present in \autoref{s:types}, as well as to compare strong normalization of $\djncalc$ to the ones of $\calcwithrules\jterms{\beta,\ptwo}$ and $\jcalc$ in \autoref{sec:equivalences}.